 Delete Apps You’re Not Using

 When your membership to an app is active, the information linked to it is live, and can potentially be used by hackers to gain access to other accounts.
 If you haven’t used your gym’s app in a few years, there’s no reason to maintain a presence there — especially if you used that same password for all your other apps.
 Podnar suggests going through all of your apps and permanently deleting the accounts you don’t use anymore, especially apps you log on to using your Facebook or Gmail account.
 “Online security decreases with each cross-account link we create, so this is an easy way to decrease your online risk.”
-You have to go into each platforms settings to delete your account, too; don’t just delete the app off your home screen.
+You have to go into each platform’s settings to delete your account, too — don’t just delete the app from your home screen.

 Check Your Recovery Settings

 When you set up Instagram 10 years ago, you might have selected an email you no longer use or have access to.
 If you’ve never had to recover an account or reset a password, you might not even know what default email you have listed.
-Check all of the email accounts your social media accounts are connected to and make sure they are up to date and accessible.
+Check all of the email accounts your social media accounts are connected to and make sure they are up-to-date and accessible.

-Back Your Instagram Up
+Back Up Your Instagram

 Most platforms, including Instagram, are good about notifying you about suspicious activities on your account.
 That said, scammers can also use fake notifications to trick users into clicking links and falling into hacks.
 Whenever you get a safety email from an app, check the address and make sure it’s official before clicking any links — it should be from an @instagram.com address.
 The app will never DM you with an issue.
 If you got an email from Instagram and aren’t sure if it’s legit, tap Settings, Security, and then Emails From Instagram.
 If the email was real, it will be there for 14 days after it’s sent.

-If you notice weird activity on your account — like photos you didn’t post, messages you didn’t send, or any changes to your bio — Podnar says to immediately change your password and force a log out of all devices on which your account is logged in.
+If you notice weird activity on your account — like photos you didn’t post, messages you didn’t send, or any changes to your bio — Podnar says to immediately change your password and force a logout of all devices on which your account is logged in.
 On Instagram, you can head to Security, and then Login Activity to see if anyone has used your account from a different location.
 To log out, head back to Security and just tap Log out.

 If you miss that short window of time to change your passwords and log out, Podnar says it might be too late.
 “I’ve never heard of anyone having a good experience with this process,” she says, referring to recovering a hacked account.
-“It’s is easier to be proactive and not put yourself in the position that leads to having to deal with it in the first place.”
+“It’s easier to be proactive and not put yourself in the position that leads to having to deal with it in the first place.”